dreamcatcher-tech/network/Inbox/2024-02-13 1731 spec out the chain tasks using NL.md

 eg: git related work, with a definition of the modules and features that we need.
 So we can talk about how the features a client is asking for are related to a particular piece of work.

+The reasoning and priority of these pieces would be continually juggled.

+Clients with problems would be invited to fund or work on these different parts.